vqdang/H2T/README.md

 make it in line with your local cuda version (or vice versa).

 This framwork involves multiple pipelines where each pipeline usually can be a repository in and of itself (such as tissue segmentation for image patches, handcrafted/deep feature extraction for WSI, etc.).
-To make the code more organized, each of these pipeline have been structured in a self-contained directory where shared functions are refactored out.
+To make the code more organized, each of these pipeline has been structured in a self-contained directory where shared functions are refactored out.
 The entire repository is structured in a monolithic manner.
 To work with many inter-dependency import, we turn the project into an **editable package** by the following command

 ```